Node.js os.cpus() Method

 Parameters: This method does not accept any parameters.

 Return: This method returns an object containing information about each logical CPU core.
-Each of the returned object will contains the following attributes:
+Each of the returned objects will contain the following attributes:

 - model: A string that specifies the model of the CPU core.